 Bin Laden threatens US over alleged 9/11 plotter

-CAIRO: Osama bin Laden threatened in a new message released Thursday to kill any Americans al-Qaida captures if the U.S. executes the self-professed mastermind of the Sept.
-11 attacks or other al-Qaida suspects.
+CAIRO: Al-Qaida leader Osama bin Laden threatened in a new audio recording released Thursday to kill any captured Americans if the U.S. executes the self-professed mastermind of the Sept.11 attacks or any other al-Qaida suspects.

-Al-Qaida is not known to be holding any Americans captive now.
-But the Haqqani group — the Pakistan-based Taliban faction closest to al-Qaida — is holding American soldier Pfc.
-Bowe Bergdahl who was captured in eastern Afghanistan in June 2009.
+It was not immediately clear whether al-Qaida is currently has any US captives, but the Haqqani group — the Pakistan-based Taliban faction closest to al-Qaida — is holding an American soldier it captured in eastern Afghanistan in June 2009.
 It released a video of him in December.